KatharineME/how_to_create_video/viral.md

 ## Hook

+Goal: Keep them there

 Transient attention lasts 8 seconds.
 You must hook them in this time.
 Focus them on the goal of the video and show them it is what they were expecting.

 Focused attention lasts 4 minutes.
 Add something particularly exciting or interesting every 4 minutes to hold them.

 ## Story

+Goal: Keep them there

+- Unique
-Always interesting, no boring or slow parts.
+- Always interesting, zero boring moments

-No extra fat, only the interesting bits delivered well.

-Make people excited for what is coming next in the video.
-Make sure they have to stick around to hear about it.

-Assure viewers immediately you will return on those expectations.

-Add cuts and B ans C cams with other angles to keep the video more interesting.

-Have a good payoff at the end.

-You want to make a video you cant find anywhere else.

-You want them to get so excited so they have to watch another.

-Have a side story that is introduced in the beginning and concluded only at the end so that if people click away, they are left wondering how the side story concludes.
+- Create anticipation about whats coming next in the video

-Reveal the payoff at the end
+- Reveal payoff at the end

-Include people reacting honestly
+- Include people reacting honestly
+- Switch between multiple camera angles
+- Use effects

-Use large text pop ups to emphasize important details and keep things interesting.
+- Use text to emphasize important details
+- Deliver paoff
+- They should leave wanting to watch another